 Black workers in the cotton, sugar, timber, and tobacco industries, particularly processing, shipping, and warehousing, belonged.
 The KOL was not always inclusive: some assemblies excluded or segregated Black workers, especially in the South.
 Similarly, Chinese workers were excluded.
 An example of the Knights' commitment to racial equality occurred in 1886 at its national convention in Richmond, Virginia, the former capital of the Confederacy and home to thousands of Black Knights.

 Frank J. Farrell, an aggressive Black delegate in New York City's District Assembly 49, was denied admission to a hotel.
 Rather than accept the discrimination, all delegates from the convention stayed at the Black-owned Harris Hotel.
 Farrell later addressed the entire convention and criticized racism in all its forms.
 The KOL group from NYC also ruffled local racists and received national attention by attending a performance of Hamlet as an integrated group.
-In 1886, due to the Haymarket Affair in Chicago, where a bomb killed 16 people, membership plummeted, although the KOL had little to do with that event.
+In 1886, due to the Haymarket Affair in Chicago, where a bomb killed 16 people, membership plummeted, although the KOL had little to do with that episode.

 The KOL lasted for decades until 1949 and spread to Australia, Canada, New Zealand, and the United Kingdom.
 It was not until the Industrial Workers of the World, founded in 1905, opened their doors that another union treated blacks equally.